 The Chinese market is flexible and open minded

-Perhaps the growth of Whisky is not so surprising..
-Discerning Chinese consumers have proved time and time again that they are very flexible and adaptable when it comes to embracing different tastes, flavours and cultures from around the globe.
-The Chinese spirit of choice is typically ‘Baijiu’, a fiery and strong sorghum or rice based spirit..
-The smoothness of Whisky as well as it’s variety of nuanced flavours has found a strong appeal.
+Perhaps the growth of Whisky is not so surprising.
+Discerning Chinese consumers have proved time and time again that they are very flexible and adaptable when it comes to embracing different tastes, flavors and cultures from around the globe.
+The Chinese spirit of choice is typical ‘Baijiu’, a fiery and strong sorghum or rice based spirit.
+The smoothness of Whisky as well as it’s variety of nuanced flavors has found a strong appeal.

 Branding is everything !